christinac/teachapcs/README.md

 - `/reference` is the [Microtext](https://github.com/christinac/teachapcs)
 - `/resources` catalogs external resources – links, videos, or textbook snippets – that could supplement other material.
 These power the [Video Microlectures](http://teachapcs.com/microlectures) and the "other resources" section of the [Microtext](https://github.com/christinac/teachapcs)

+## Contributing
+Please do!
+Ideally by [pull request](https://help.github.com/articles/creating-a-pull-request) or [mailing list](https://groups.google.com/forum/#!forum/teachapcs) email.

 ## License
 The TeachAPCS.com material is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 Meaning: you're free to share and adapt the material as you like, so long as you give appropriate credit (including a link!), indicate whether changes were made, do not use the material for commercial purposes, and distribute your revisions under the same license.

-Neither TeachAPCS.com nor this material has any affiliation with the College Board.
+Neither TeachAPCS nor this material has any affiliation with the College Board.